 (string)

-During model compilation, Amazon SageMaker needs your permission to:
+During model compilation, Amazon SageMaker AI needs your permission to:

 - Read input data from an S3 bucket